dimitrov-adrian/tinsta/README.md

 ##
 #### FAQ

+##### How to update
+Tinsta theme is not in the [theme directory](https://wordpress.org/themes/), so cannot be updated through WordPress built-in store.
+The only way to get automatic updates is via [github-udpater](https://github.com/afragen/github-updater) plugin.

+Manual update is always an option.
+Check **INSTALLATION** for more information.

 ##### Why no complete customizeable ability like Headway
 Because the theme's purpose is not to be a complete design builder,